egrosdou01/blog.grosdouli.dev/blog/2025-08-28-sveltos-introduction-pull-mode/sveltos-introduction-pull-mode.md

 title: "Sveltos: Introduction to Pull Mode"
 authors: [egrosdou01]
 date: 2025-08-28
-tags: [open-source,sveltos,rke2,civo cloud,aks,beginner-guide,"2025"]
+tags: [open-source,sveltos,rke2,civo cloud,aws,aks,beginner-guide,"2025"]
 ---

 **Summary**:

 [Sveltos](https://projectsveltos.github.io/sveltos/main/) **v1.0.0** release introduced a way to manage Kubernetes clusters in restricted network, environments behind a firewall or edge locations.
 Follow along to understand how the Sveltos **Pull Mode** works and how it can be deployed.
 <!--truncate-->

 ## Scenario

 When working with multi-cloud setups, there are scenarios where Kubernetes clusters reside in isolated network segments, behind firewalls, at edge locations with limited connectivity, or within air-gapped environments that require careful configuration and security controls.
 How can we manage these clusters and deploy add-ons and applications seamlessly while ensuring continuous drift-detection and reconciliation?

-In today's post, we will install Sveltos in a [Civo](https://www.civo.com/) cluster, register an [RKE2](https://docs.rke2.io/) cluster hosted in AWS behind a firewall using the **Pull Mode** and an [AKS](https://azure.microsoft.com/products/kubernetes-service) cluster in default mode, **Push Mode**.
+In today's post, we will install Sveltos in a [Civo](https://www.civo.com/) cluster, register an [RKE2](https://docs.rke2.io/) cluster hosted in [AWS](https://aws.amazon.com/) behind a firewall using the **Pull Mode** and an [AKS](https://azure.microsoft.com/products/kubernetes-service) cluster in default mode, **Push Mode**.
 After the cluster registration, we will proceed with the [Kyverno](https://kyverno.io/) installation on both clusters for policy management, security and compliance, while installing [Cilium Tetragon](https://tetragon.io/docs/installation/) on the RKE2 cluster for security observability and runtime enforcement.
 Let's dive into the details!

 ## Lab Setup